JeanPhilippeDubois/GodotProceduralTerrain/README.md

 # GodotProceduralTerrain

-In this Godot 4++ project, the utilization of the newly integrated FastNoiseLite API facilitates the dynamic generation of terrain through the experimentation of diverse noise generation methods employing various equations.
+In this Godot 4++ project, we harness the power of the recently integrated FastNoiseLite API to dynamically generate terrain through the exploration of diverse noise generation methods, incorporating equations such as Perlin and Simplex.

-The codebase serves as a testing ground for evaluating noise generation functions, providing a framework to choose a noise function and port the code seamlessly into C# or C++ to optimize the performance via threading or other means.
+The project provides a flexible framework for choosing a noise function and seamlessly porting the code into C# or C++ for performance optimization, leveraging threading and other means.

+Furthermore, the generation of clouds is done through a noise map image, resulting in the creation of realistic volumetric clouds that move dynamically in real-time.

-Thank you for downloading and taking time to look at the project, it's appreciated.
+Your interest is greatly appreciated, and we thank you for taking the time to explore this project.

-Feel free to make changes and send a pull request.
+Feel free to download, make changes, and contribute by submitting pull requests.

+Your collaboration is invaluable!

 ---